-The Anti-Money Laundering and Counter-Terrorism Financing Act (AML/CTF Act) places considerable trust in businesses to identify and manage their own risks.
-It provides flexibility for businesses to manage risks, but businesses also need to demonstrate they take this responsibility seriously.
+The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) provides flexibility for businesses to manage their risks.
+It places considerable trust in businesses to identify and manage their risks, so businesses must demonstrate that they take this responsibility seriously.